-I always love a good caramel apple, but the following two things run through my head while eating one:
+I always love a good caramel apple during fall, but the following two things run through my head while eating one:

 - I’m totally NOT going to finish this whole thing, because I’ll hate myself! and

 - I finished the whole thing.
 And now I hate myself.

 But I have a solution!
 A way to enjoy everything you love about candy apples, in more “bite-size” portions.
 You simply slice up some apples, put out a few toppings, and melt some caramel, and you’re in business!

 Why This Recipe Works